 Reg Stats

-The charts on this page have been featured in a number of publications.
-Please contact us if you would like to use these files in your publication or presentation.
+The data and charts on this page have been featured in a number of publications.
+Please include an appropriate citation if you would like to use these files in your publication or presentation.

-If you would like to see us include other data points, or have questions about the information presented here, please email [email protected].
+The source code for the data and charts is available on GitHub.
+If you would like to see us include other data or have questions about the information presented here, please email [email protected].

 Terminology